Commitment to Community

 With COPS, police officers continue to enforce the law and respond rapidly to serious crimes and life-threatening emergencies.
 But COPS recognizes that the police alone cannot solve crime or improve the quality of life in Ephrata.
 It takes a combined effort of police, community, and local government working together.

-The Ephrata community (Borough and Township) is divided into four distinct police beats or zones.
+The Community we serve is divided into police beats or zones.
 Zones are geographic areas to which police officers are assigned to handle police calls for service.
 Rather than changing zone officers daily, with COPS many of the same officers are assigned to a zone on a regular basis.
 This is to encourage partnerships and problem solving at the zone level.
-Click for Police Zones.